Best Wedding Gifts for Couples (2026)

 - Off-registry gifting is rising: Nearly 50% of guests now go off-registry, prioritizing personalized or experience-based gifts over registry items.
 Couples increasingly view registries as "the practical floor" and welcome thoughtful surprises. [src1, src5]

-- Experience gifts surge: Tinggly, Wonderbox, and Cloud9Living have grown 35-60% YoY in wedding-gift sales.
-The Knot's 2026 Real Weddings Study reports 67% of couples prefer experiences over physical goods — a 12-point jump from 2024. [src1, src8]
+- Experience gifts surge, and the redemption terms loosened: Tinggly, Wonderbox, and Cloud9Living have grown 35-60% YoY in wedding-gift sales.
+The Knot's 2026 Real Weddings Study reports 67% of couples prefer experiences over physical goods — a 12-point jump from 2024.
+Tinggly's boxes now carry no expiration date at all, removing the redemption-deadline objection that used to make experience gifts risky. [src1, src8, src9]

 - Personalized photo gifts dominate sentiment scores: Digital frames (Aura Carver), photo books, custom maps, and engraved keepsakes consistently rank #1 in post-wedding satisfaction surveys, beating cash, kitchen appliances, and registry items. [src1, src5]